In Exercises 5–10, find an equation for the tangent line to the c... | Channels for Pearson+

 1

-Substitute the slope and the point into the point-slope form to get the equation of the tangent line.
-Simplify the equation to express it in the form \( y = mx + b \).
+Simplify the equation \( y - 3 = 2(x + 1) \) to get the final equation of the tangent line.
+This will give you the equation in the form \( y = mx + b \), which can be used to sketch the tangent line along with the curve \( y = 4 - x^2 \).

 Verified video answer for a similar problem: